matt-scott/html-and-css-spec-project/README.md

 # HTML-and-CSS-Spec-Project
 Build an HTML/CSS webpage from a wireframe

-See PDF "HTML and CSS Spec Project Instructions" for project instructions.
+1. See PDF "HTML and CSS Spec Project Instructions" for project instructions.
+2. Open practice-wireframe.png to see wireframe markup for HTML/CSS production.
-Open index.html to see completed project.
+3. Open index.html to see completed project.